IP Risk¶

 X-Api-Key: YOUR_API_KEY

 HMAC authentication is a secure alternative to API key-based methods.
-It requires signing each request with a SHA1 HMAC digest derived from your API secret, providing integrity and authenticity without exposing credentials directly in the request.
+It requires signing each request with an HMAC digest derived from your API key, providing integrity and authenticity without exposing credentials directly in the request.

 This method is recommended for systems where authentication credentials shouldn't be stored in plain text or included directly in request URLs.